 He was the Chief Operating Officer for Peninsular Forest Management Sdn.
 Bhd., a Business Development Manager for Alam Muhibah Sdn.
 Bhd. and a Business Development Manager for Ikatan Kanyangan Sdn.
 Bhd..
 He is also a trustee of Lau Eng Guang Dialysis Charitable Foundation.

-He is the son of both Dato' Lau Eng Guang and Datin Goh Kim Kooi and also brother of Lau Joo Kien, Brian, who are the substantial shareholders of the Company.
+- He is the son of Dato' Lau Eng Guang, who is the Executive Chairman and major shareholder of the Company. - 2) He is also the son of Datin Goh Kim Kooi, who is the major shareholder of the Company.